How to Write an SEO Optimised Blog Post

 4. Optimise Content for Featured Snippets

-Featured snippets are the short yet relevant information taken from your blog post that Google displays on top of the search results page.
-The snippet also includes a link to your blog post.
-Since the featured snippets appear on top of Google search engine page, it is a great way to boost blog traffic.
+They include a clickable link back to your content, and since the featured snippets appear on top of Google search engine page, it is a great way to boost blog traffic.

 5. Use Focus Keyword & Relevant Keywords